Even for people who work hard to keep their home clean, there is often one task that’s difficult to tackle—how to declutter your closet.

 5. Start Small, But Keep it Regular

 A major cleaning session can feel great, but it can also be overwhelming.
-If you’re struggling with time, energy, or motivation, remember—baby steps are ok!
+If you’re struggling with time, energy, or the motivation to declutter your closet, remember—baby steps are ok!

 Start small by tackling a small section at a time (pants, blouses, shoes, etc), and before you know it, you’ll have your closet organized top to bottom.
 If you need a bigger push, make it a party!